BuildersChain/Developers-Roadmap/Frontend-Developer/Git-Github/README.md

 * Create a new branch to work on.
 * Make changes to the code and push the changes to your forked repository.
 * Submit a pull request to the original repository, describing the changes you have made.
-* The repository owner will review the changes and merge them into the original repository, if they are approved.
+* The repository owner will review the changes and merge them into the original repository if they are approved.

 ## Learning Resources